 Enhancement of Security Video System

 Motion triggered events at a ballot box also are uploaded and saved to cloud storage.
-This not only meets the statutory requirement of 25 months for storage, but exceeds it, allowing for storage up to 10 years.
+This not only meets the state’s requirement of 25 months for storage, but exceeds it, allowing for storage up to 10 years.